-PAGE

-BOARD OF MANAGERS 1

-INDEPENDENT AUDITOR'S REPORT 2-3

-REQUIRED SUPPLEMENTARY INFORMATION

-Management's Discussion and Analysis 4-10

-BASIC FINANCIAL STATEMENTS

-Government-Wide Financial Statements

-Balance Sheet -Governmental Funds and Governmental Activities - Statement of Net Position 11-12

-Reconciliation of the Governmental Funds Balance Sheet to the Statement of Net Position 13

-Fund Statement of Revenues, Expenditures, and Changes in Fund Balance and Governmental Activities - Statement of Activities 14-15

-Reconciliation of the Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balance to the Statement of Activities 16

-Notes to Financial Statements 17-28

-Required Supplementary Information

-Budgetary Comparison Schedule - General Fund 29

-Schedules of Proportionate Share of Net Pension Liability and Employer Contributions 30

-Notes to the Required Supplementary Information 31

-INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFROMED IN ACCORDANCE WITH

-GOVERNMENT AUDITING STANDARDS 32-33

-SCHEDULE OF FINDINGS AND RECOMMENDATIONS 34-36
+PAGE BOARD OF MANAGERS 1 INDEPENDENT AUDITOR'S REPORT 2-3 REQUIRED SUPPLEMENTARY INFORMATION Management's Discussion and Analysis 4-10 BASIC FINANCIAL STATEMENTS Government-Wide Financial Statements Balance Sheet - Governmental Funds and Governmental Activities - Statement of Net Position 11-12 Reconciliation of the Governmental Funds Balance Sheet to the Statement of Net Position 13 Fund Statement of Revenues, Expenditures, and Changes in Fund Balance and Governmental Activities - Statement of Activities 14-15 Reconciliation of the Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balance to the Statement of Activities 16 Notes to Financial Statements 17-28 Required Supplementary Information Budgetary Comparison Schedule - General Fund 29 Schedules of Proportionate Share of Net Pension Liability and Employer Contributions 30-31 Notes to the Required Supplementary Information 32 INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS 33-34 SCHEDI II E OE FINDINGS AND RECOMMENDATIONS 35-37 advisors and accountants. profit from our experience.

-MIDDLE FORK CROW RIVER WATERSHED DISTRICT BOARD OF MANAGERS December 31, 2016 advisors and accountants. profit from our experience.
+MIDDLE FORK CROW RIVER WATERSHED DISTRICT BOARD OF MANAGERS December 31, 2017

 Position of the Manager Term Expires

 Robert Hodapp President and Chair 4/26/18

 Bruce Wing Vice-President 4/26/19

 Ruth Schaefer Secretary 4/26/19

-Gordon Behm Treasurer 4/26/17
+Gordon Behm Treasurer 4/26/20

-Joseph Flanders Co-Treasurer 4/26/18
+Jay Hedtke Co-Treasurer 4/26/18